 He was known for his incredible generosity, handing out enormous amounts of gold and building a new mosque every Friday.

-From a man known for his great generosity to a man known for incredible violence and as one of the greatest military leaders in history.
+From a man known for his great generosity to a man known for incredible violence and as one of the greatest and most vicious military leaders in history.

 Khan was the master of the Mongol empire in the 1200s, which remains the biggest in history.

-Pinpointing how rich he was is impossible, but you can be assured that a man in charge of such a vast area of land, having conquered many territories and their assets and controlling their trade routes, is very wealthy indeed.
+Pinpointing how rich he was is impossible, but you can be assured that a man in charge of such a vast area of land, having conquered many territories and their assets and controlling their trade routes, would’ve been very wealthy indeed.

 John D. Rockefeller